What is a business loan? (and how it fuels growth)

 - Companies have access to real-time data on their financial performance.
 This allows them to react to problems at an early stage.

-Benefits of business loans
+Final takeaway: business loans